Lattice determination of the QCD low-energy constant $\ell_{\scriptscriptstyle{7}}$: Conclusions

 \acknowledgments It is a pleasure to thank C.~Bonati for useful discussions, and M.~Gorghetto and G.~Villadoro for communications about Ref.~\cite{Gorghetto:2018ocs}.
 The work of C.~Bonanno is supported by the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the grant IFT Centro de Excelencia Severo Ochoa CEX2020-001007-S and, partially, by the grant PID2021-127526NB-I00, both of which are funded by MCIN/AEI/10.13039/501100011033.
-R.~Dionisio acknowledges funding from the European Union Next-Generation EU - National Recovery and Resilience Plan (NRRP) – MISSION 4 COMPONENT 1, INVESTMENT N.4.1 – CUP N. I51J24000160007 (PhD Cycle XL, Ministerial Decree no. 629/2024).
-This work has been supported by the project “Non-perturbative aspects of fundamental interactions, in the Standard Model and beyond” funded by MUR, Progetti di Ricerca di Rilevante Interesse Nazionale (PRIN), Bando 2022, grant 2022TJFCYB (CUP I53D23001440006).
+R.~Dionisio acknowledges funding from the European Union (EU) Next Generation EU (NGEU) -- National Recovery and Resilience Plan (NRRP) -- MISSION 4 COMPONENT 1, INVESTMENT N.4.1 -- CUP N.~I51J24000160007 (PhD Cycle XL, Ministerial Decree no.~629/2024).
+F.~Sanfilippo is supported by ICSC -- Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by the EU NGEU -- and by the Italian Ministry of University and Research (MUR) project FIS 00001556.
+This work has also been supported by the project “Non-perturbative aspects of fundamental interactions, in the Standard Model and beyond” funded by MUR, Progetti di Ricerca di Rilevante Interesse Nazionale (PRIN), Bando 2022, grant 2022TJFCYB (CUP I53D23001440006).
 Numerical calculations have been performed on the \texttt{Leonardo} machine at Cineca, based on the agreement between INFN and Cineca, under projects INF23\_npqcd and INF24\_npqcd.